MidhileshRaj/MidhileshRaj/README.md

 • Flutter developer at [Futuralabs Calicut](https://thefuturalabs.com/).

-• Associate Software Engineer at [Maxlore innovation](https://www.maxlore.in/)  also as a trainer for basics of programming.
+• Associate Software Engineer at [Riss Technolgies](http://www.risstechnologies.com/)  also as a trainer for basics of programming.

 • Developed and released many freelance Flutter project works.